thestephencasper/benchmarking_interpretability/README.md

 Four of the trojans we implant into the model are secret.
 See the table above.
 Can you discover them?
 If you do, send us your guesses and your method.
 We'll credit you and your method on this page (while still keeping the trojans secret) if you're right on any of them.

 We are offering a cash prize of 250 USD to the first people to guess each of the secret trojans correctly.
+One guess per team per trojan.

 #### Correct Guessers